SoCSTech/CMP9137-Advanced-Machine-Learning/README.md

-# CMP9137 Advanced Machine Learning
+# CMP2028 Advanced Machine Learning
-This repository houses the devcontainer and docker image for the Advanced Machine Learning module at the University of Lincoln.
+This repository houses the devcontainer and docker image for the CMP9137 module at the University of Lincoln.

-By default, this container runs Tensorflow version 2.10.0.
-If you require a different version, open the `.devcontainer` folder, right click the `devcontainer.json` file, click 'Edit in Notepad', and locate line 5: `"image": "tensorflow/tensorflow:2.17.0-gpu",`.
-This line may be edited to a different Tensorflow version.
-For example, you may change it to: `"image": "tensorflow/tensorflow:2.15.0-gpu",`.
-Different versions of tensorflow, with their corresponding preferred CUDA versions can be found at [www.tensorflow.org/install/source#gpu](https://www.tensorflow.org/install/source#gpu).

 ## What is Docker?
 Docker is a platform which allows developers to create and share containers.